AmandaCornelsen/carrinhoCompra/README.md

 ├── js/
 │   └── script.js             # Core shopping cart logic
 └── assets/                   # Images or other static resources (if any)

+---

+##Features

+- Add items to cart: clicking a product adds it to the cart without clearing previous selections.
+- Persist cart contents: items remain displayed when multiple additions are made.
+- Display total price: calculates and shows the total value of all items in the cart.
+- Empty cart functionality: a dedicated button clears all selections when clicked.